Priya-Sadanandan/Toy-Application-for-microposting/README.md

 # README

-A simple rails application which creates a microposting website
+A simple rails application which creates a microposting website.

 * Ruby version - ruby 2.3.3p222